ArthurZey/arthurzey.github.io/_posts/2021-09-10-24-hour-fitness.md

 # Summary

 In early 2020, 24 Hour Fitness temporarily closed their clubs on account of COVID-19, and to their credit, they correctly stopped charging their customers monthly membership fees.
-Early on during this closure, Adam and I broke up, and I contacted them to disentangle our memberships and to make sure that his legacy rate of $8.25/month wouldn't be impacted.
+Early on during this closure, Adam and I broke up, and I contacted them via email to disentangle our memberships and to make sure that his legacy rate of $8.25/month wouldn't be impacted.
 I got no response.
+I attempted to call their customer service number, but their call centers were closed, due to COVID.
+So my only recourse was to continue emailing.
 After moving to Denver, with no indication that 24 Hour Fitness would open up anytime soon, I secured gym facilities in the form of my apartment building's gym (a major factor in my selection of residence), which came along with a 17-month lease (through February 2022).
 Without any proactive communication, 24 Hour Fitness began charging my credit card again, which I only discovered after several months of charges.
 I immediately contacted them and demanded a refund, explaining the situation and requesting that they freeze my membership.
 Getting a response from them was like pulling teeth.
 Meanwhile, I attempted to log into my account on their website, but their login system was utterly broken, with no ability to successfully go through the password reset flow.
 In the very delayed email responses that I finally started getting from them, they advised me to call a customer support number (for both the membership and login issues), except that their call center was indefinitely closed on account of COVID-19.
-So my only recourse was to continue to interact with them via email.
+So I had to continue to interact with them via email.
 I had to nag them persistently.
 Every so often, I would notice that they continued to charge my credit card for a monthly membership fee (or some other inscrutable charge), and each time, I would demand a refund.
 I would occasionally threaten escalating to my credit card company (CitiBank), but until August 2021, they had always managed to refund the charge before I had to do that.
 In August 2021, after several weeks of no response, I disputed the charges with CitiBank, including the regular $36.74 monthly membership charge, as well as some inscrutable additional $49.99 charge a week later for which there was no justification.
 (I later found out this was an annual fee they didn't charge in 2020 and didn't notice in 2019, but it was buried in the contract and never mentioned to me orally when I signed up in 2018.)
 CitiBank refused the dispute for the $49.99, demanding proof of membership cancellation.
 Uhh...
 Well, here's the writeup of the whole chronology.

+# Key Points

+* On [2020-11-04 at 16:02 MDT](#2020-11-04-1602-mdt), I requested "Place a freeze on my membership, so that I can reactivate it at a later date at the same $36.74/month rate.".
+* On [2020-12-03 at 15:41 MDT](#2020-12-03-1255-mdt), I again unequivocally requested "I would like the freeze to be in effect until I choose to unfreeze.".
+* On [2020-12-09 at 12:05 MDT](#2020-12-09-1205-mdt), my freeze request was confirmed: "We have processed your request to place a temporary freeze on your agreement .
+During the freeze period, you will not be financially responsible for your monthly dues payment and you will not have access to our facilities.
+When the requested time has expired, your agreed dues rate will adjust and automatically resume its regularly scheduled payment cycle."\\
+Given that this came after my request for "the freeze to be in effect until I choose to unfreeze", this was an implied confirmation of those terms, particularly because my request was not contradicted.
+Moreover, because [my 12:28 MDT request for clarification on the same email thread on the same day](#2020-12-09-1228-mdt) did not get a response, I had a reasonable expectation that "until I choose to unfreeze" would be honored.
+* On [2020-12-17 at 14:25 MDT](#2020-12-17-1425-mdt), after [being advised to call their call center](#2020-12-10-1435-mdt), I told them that I was unable to get through to their call centers because they were closed "until further notice", which meant that I could not communicate with them about either membership management or website bug issues, except by email.
+It's no surprise that we went through the same ridiculous loop again between [2020-12-23](#2020-12-23-0936-mdt) and [2020-12-24](#2020-12-24-1454-mdt).

 {:.no_toc}
 * TOC